Our Department's 50 Years of Growth and Development

 Our faculty members are also highly active in organizing national and international meetings and publishing related proceedings, monographs and handbooks.
-Several faculty have also served as editors of materials science journals, and Shackelford’s text, Introduction to Materials Science for Engineers, has been published in its eighth edition and translated into seven languages.
+Several faculty have also served as editors of materials science journals, and Shackelford’s textbook, Introduction to Materials Science for Engineers, has been translated into seven languages and has a ninth edition upcoming.

 A recent decade-long survey of research publications from the faculty indicated an average of six archived publications annually per faculty member, consistent with top-rated peer institutions across the country.

 The MSE department is committed to excellence in both research and teaching, shown by hiring Susan Gentry as a full-time lecturer in 2015.
-Since the reconstitution, the department continues to expand in size and prestige, adding Roopali Kukreja in 2016 and Jeremy Mason in 2017.
+Since the reconstitution, the department continues to expand in size and prestige, adding Roopali Kukreja in 2016, Jeremy Mason in 2017, Scott McCormack and Marina Leite in 2019 and Seung Sae Hong in 2020.

 The Department of Materials Science and Engineering at UC Davis has grown dramatically in the 50 years since its birth in the Mechanical Engineering department.
 Today, the department has an internationally-recognized faculty known for their cutting edge research and teaching excellence.
 Continued growth of students and faculty is on the horizon as the department moves into a new and exciting phase of making fresh strides in the education of future generations of materials scientists and engineers.